← Back to Blog·Mar 16, 2026·9 min read

 Start Tracking What Content Actually Works

 No cookies.
 No consent banners.
 No data sampling.
-Just accurate numbers you can trust to guide your next content decision.
+Just accurate numbers you can trust to guide your next content decision — with full GDPR compliance out of the box.